phac-nml/snvphylnfc/README.md

 # Input

-Input is provided to SNVPhyl in the form of a sample sheet (passed as `--input samplesheet.csv`).
+Input is provided to SNVPhyl in the form of a samplesheet (passed as `--input samplesheet.csv`).
 This samplesheet is a CSV-formated file, which may be provided as a URI (ex: a file path or web address), and has the following format:

 | sample  | fastq_1                    | fastq_2                    | assembly                     |
 |---------|----------------------------|----------------------------|------------------------------|